 A steady supply of glucose in the mother's blood is vital for the healthy development of the child.
 Dietary restrictions disrupt the supply of glucose, forcing the mother's body to turn toward fat as an alternative fuel.
-Metabolizing fat releases energy, but its
+Metabolizing fat releases energy, but its byproducts ketones and fatty acids can be harmful.
+For example, their in-utero exposure has been linked to neurological impairment among animals and to diminished cognitive ability among humans (Hunter & Sadler, 1987; Rizzo et al., 1991).
+More generally, studies find that dietary restrictions of only 14-18 hours can push a pregnant woman's body into a biochemical state-measured in terms of metabolic fuels and hormone levels in the blood-otherwise seen only in starvation (Metzger

-1Encyclopedia of Islam, for example, writes that "The law permits relaxation ... if pregnant or nursing women fear it would be dangerous for them if they should fast" (see "Ṣawm", in: Encyclopedia of Islam, Second Edition, Edited by: P. Bearman, Th.
+4Encyclopedia of Islam, for example, writes that "The law permits relaxation ... if pregnant or nursing women fear it would be dangerous for them if they should fast" (see "Ṣawm", in: Encyclopedia of Islam, Second Edition, Edited by: P. Bearman, Th.
 Bianquis, C.E.
 Bosworth, E. van Donzel, W.P.
 Heinrichs).

-2Glucose swings arise from going without food for the whole day and breaking the fast with glucose-heavy food and drinks (dates, for example), which are taken as a social norm.
-Sleep patterns are disturbed because breakfast has to be taken before sunrise.
-Stress arises among other things from the concentration of activity at the end of the day when energy is at its lowest because of food deprivation.
+5Glucose swings arise from going without food for the whole day and breaking the fast with glucose-heavy food and drinks (dates, for example), which are taken as a social norm (e.g., Arab, 2003).
+Sleeping patterns are disturbed because breakfast has to be taken before sunrise.
+Stress arises among other things from the concentration of activity at the end of the day when energy is at its lowest because of food deprivation (e.g., Dikensoy et al., 2008).

-byproducts ketones and fatty acids can be harmful.
-For example, their in-utero exposure has been linked to neurological impairment among animals and to diminished cognitive ability among humans (Hunter & Sadler, 1987; Rizzo et al., 1991).
-More generally, studies find that dietary restriction of only 14-18 hours can push a pregnant woman's body into a biochemical state-measured in terms of metabolic fuels and hormone levels in the blood-otherwise seen only in starvation (Metzger et al., 1982).
-Such "accelerated starvation" can arise when the mother skips breakfast after a night without food, but happens even more rapidly when fasting takes place during daytime, as daytime activities increase the pregnant woman's already high glucose demand even further (Meis et al., 1984).
+et al., 1982).
+Such accelerated starvation can arise when the mother skips breakfast after a night without food, but happens even more rapidly with daytime fasting, as daytime activities stretch the pregnant woman's already high glucose demand even further (Meis et al., 1984).
 Evidence of accelerated starvation among Ramadan-fasting women has been found in West Africa, the UK, and Iran (Malhotra et al., 1989; Arab & Nasrollahi, 2001).